k2view-academy/K2View-Academy/articles/19_Broadway/08_javascript_actor.md

 - To access iteration data, use the **contextLoop** object to access **contextLoop.index()**, **contextLoop.stop()** or **contextLoop.skip()**.

-- To read and write data to the flow arguments, use the [**flowArgs** keyword](08_javascript_actor.md#example-of-how-to-read-and-write-data-to-the-flow-arguments).
-You can also use **flowArgs** to write data to the flow context and refer to it in other Actors.
+- To read and write data to the flow's arguments, use the [**flowArgs** keyword](08_javascript_actor.md#example-of-how-to-read-and-write-data-to-the-flow-arguments).
+You can also use **flowArgs** to write data to the flow's context and refer to it in other Actors.

 - To iterate over a collection, use standard syntax: